WICG/background-sync/explainer.md

 * `id`: The name given to the sync request.
 This name is required to later unregister the request.
 A new request will override an old request with the same id.
 * `description`: A description string justifying the need of the sync event to be presented to the user if permissions to use background sync is required by the UA.
 * `data`: Any additional data that may be needed by the event.
 The size of the data may be limited by the UA.
-* `suggestedInterval`: A suggestion of the interval between sync events.
-The UA makes no guarantee as to when the event will be fired, but takes note of the suggested interval.
+* `minInterval`: A suggestion of the minimum time between sync events.
+This is just a suggestion, the UA may fire before this point.
 If `repeating` is false then the value should represent the suggested time delta before the event should fire.
 * `repeating`: If true the event will continue to fire until unregisterSync is called, otherwise it is only fired once and suggestedInterval is interpreted as the suggested time before firing.
 * `urgent`: Non-urgent (urgent: false) requests will fire when the UA feels it is best, taking the suggestedInterval, battery, and radio state into consideration.
-The UA will be less conservative about resource usage for urgent requests and attempt to fire the event closer to the suggestedInterval.
+The UA may be less conservative about resource usage for urgent requests and attempt to fire the event closer to the suggestedInterval.
+The UA may throttle urgent requests if they become too frequent.
 The default value is false.
 * `lang`:
 * `dir`: